-Legislators, ODOE and/or the Northwest Power and Conservation Council will also need to consider and adaptively manage environmental, economic, and community factors that should be considered in determining how much new renewable generation can and should be built in state; barriers to building new transmission facilities; and challenges associated with modernizing smart grid with non-wire alternatives, including distributed energy.
+The Commission recognizes that eliminating the last 10 percent of GHG emitting energy sources by 2040 may be challenging.
+Legislators, ODOE and/or the Northwest Power and Conservation Council will need to consider and adaptively manage: environmental, economic, and community factors that should be considered in determining how much new renewable generation can and should be built in state; barriers to building new transmission facilities; and challenges associated with modernizing to a "smart grid" and developing non-wire alternatives, including distributed energy.